sharktacos/OpenColorIO-configs/docs/Resolve.md

 ## Applying Gamut Compression

 See the [Gamut Compression](gamut.md) page for an overview of the "what" and "why" of gamut compression with example pics.
 For phases of production such as on-set monitoring, dailies, editorial, etc. it can be beneficial to *see* footage with gamut compression in order to get an idea of the final look, just as it can be good to see footage through a LUT.
-This can be done on proxxy media.
+This can be done on proxy media.
 However, the gamut compression should only be applied to the full-fidelity EXR footage either in VFX (and therefore not in a VFX pull or in the conform) or in DI (for non-VFX shots).

 Gamut compression is designed to be applied before anything else, immediately after the Input Transform (IDT) so that all grading operations are downstream of the compression.
 Unlike the former “Blue Light LMT” the algorithm only affects the necessary pixels of the image leaving the rest untouched.
 Consequently, while gamut compression can be applied to an individual clip, it can also be blanket-applied to all footage.